chrthomsen/pygrametl/docs/examples/facttable.rst

     def pgbulkloader(name, attributes, fieldsep, rowsep, nullval, filehandle): cursor = conn.cursor()
         # psycopg2 does not accept the default value used to represent NULL
-        # bv BulkDimension, which is None.
+        # by BulkDimension, which is None.
 Here this is ignored as we have no
         # NULL values that we wish to substitute for a more descriptive value
         cursor.copy_from(file=filehandle, table=name, sep=fieldsep,
                          columns=attributes)